Chicken Souvlaki Pita Recipe: Easy Grilled Greek Sandwiches

 - Chop a few veggies for toppings.

-Doing all of these steps in advance actually makes the sandwich taste even better!
+Doing all of these steps in advance actually makes the sandwich taste even better because the flavors have time to marry!

 Methods Of Cooking Grilled Greek Camping Sandwiches